awsdocs/aws-cloudformation-user-guide/doc_source/deploying.applications.md

 {
   "AWSTemplateFormatVersion" : "2010-09-09",

   "Description" : "AWS CloudFormation Sample Template LAMP_Single_Instance: Create a LAMP stack using a single EC2 instance and a local MySQL database for storage.
-This template demonstrates using the AWS CloudFormation bootstrap scripts to install the packages and files necessary to deploy the Apache web server, PHP and MySQL at instance launch time. **WARNING** This template creates an Amazon EC2 instance.
+This template demonstrates using the AWS CloudFormation bootstrap scripts to install the packages and files necessary to deploy the Apache web server, PHP and MySQL at instance launch time. **WArnING** This template creates an Amazon EC2 instance.
 You will be billed for the AWS resources used if you create a stack from this template.",

   "Parameters" : {